hirosystems/docs/docs/tutorials/clarity-nft.md

 live blockchain.
 For simplicity, contract deployment is performed using the [testnet sandbox](https://explorer.hiro.so/sandbox/deploy?chain=testnet).
 If you wish to complete the optional deployment step, you should have the [Leather Wallet](https://leather.io/install-extension) installed, and you should request testnet STX tokens from the [testnet faucet](https://explorer.hiro.so/sandbox/faucet?chain=testnet) on the testnet explorer.
-Note that requesting testnet STX from the faucet can take up to 15 minuets, so you may wish to request the tokens before beginning the tutorial.
+Note that requesting testnet STX from the faucet can take up to 15 minutes, so you may wish to request the tokens before beginning the tutorial.

 ![faucet](/img/nft-faucet.png)